 The confusingly-named Crabfries at Chickie’s and Pete’s don’t actually include any crab, but they’re still one of the best eats in Philly.
 Dusted with plenty of “secret” crab spices, much like Old Bay seasoning, they’re full of flavor.
 When you add the essential creamy, cheesy dipping sauce to the pile of crinkle-cut fries, you have Philadelphia’s favorite snack for watching sports

 More than 50 years ago, the Schmitter was born in Chestnut Hill.
 Since then, the sandwich has become an iconic food in Philly.
 The roast beef, salami, cheese, fried onions, tomatoes combine into one decadent sandwich oozing with Schmitter sauce.
 It’s delicious.
-Get to Chestnut Hill and try one for yourself.
+Get to McNally’s Tavern in Chestnut Hill and try one for yourself.

 Gambas al Ajillo at Amada

 Before the proliferation of tapas across the city and the country, there was Amada–one of the original best places to eat in Philadelphia.
 For 15 years, the Old City staple has served up their gambas al ajillo (garlic shrimp) to voracious diners looking for a Spanish seafood fix.

 The shrimp are cooked in olive oil with chopped garlic and red chili and then finished with lemon juice and chopped parsley and served in a sizzling stone dish.
 We go to Madrid a lot and always make our way to a place that’s served gambas al ajillo for well over 100 years.
 If you put the Spanish version and the Amada version in front of me, I’m not sure I could tell the difference.
 The shrimp at Amada are 100% that good.